Peer Mentor Program

-Women Communicators of Austin’s Mentor Program is a “win-win.”
+Women Communicators of Austin’s Peer Mentor Program is a “win-win.”

-We offer a valuable mentoring service for our members.
 Mentees benefit from personalized guidance, whether through answers to quick questions, specific career guidance or longer term mentoring.
-Identifying mentors who can guide you for a limited period of time or for the longer haul can be the smartest way to advance professionally throughout your career.
+Identifying peer mentors who can guide you for a limited period of time or for the longer haul can be the smartest way to advance professionally throughout your career.
+Our mentors also serve our student members by giving them a chance to tap into the advice, job search and networking guidance of a seasoned professional.

-We also provide members the opportunity to share their knowledge and expertise and act as a “sounding board” by serving as a mentor to help others members with professional development and career advancement.
-Mentors gain a chance to build their leadership skills, along with the personal reward of potentially shaping someone’s path to success.
+The program also gives members the opportunity to share their knowledge and expertise and act as a “sounding board” by serving as a peer mentor to help other members with professional development and career advancement.
+WCA Peer Mentors gain a chance to build their leadership skills, along with the personal reward of potentially shaping someone’s path to success.

 - Speed mentoring.